 Finishing Move: Depending on your class, this can be anything from a decapitation to dragging your opponent to hell.

 Forced Level Grinding: This was an enormous problem for players at launch trying to get past level 40 after all the questing content had dried up.
 Players were forced to grind the "Villas" which were repeatable quests involving killing mobs in a npc mansion over and over and over and over and over and over and over just to level up.
 This was one of the major contributing factors in the early downfall of the game.
-Player numbers evaporated to almost nothing in the first year of release because of the content-less grindfest that didn't even reward anything except experience points.
+Player numbers evaporated to almost nothing in the first year of release because of the Sisyphean grindfest that didn't even provide any useful loot.

-Give Me Your Inventory Item: The resource gathering quests require you to hand over the resources you've gathered, including the quests for the ultra rare resources that take forever to find.
-The npcs demand you fork them over, rather than let you hang onto them for use in crafting later.
+Give Me Your Inventory Item: The resource gathering quests require you to hand over the resources you've gathered, including the quests for the ultra-rare resources (such as... tin?!) that take forever to find.
+The quest-givers demand you fork them over, rather than let you hang onto them for use in crafting later.
+Thankfully averted with the later craftsman quests - you get to keep your handicrafts to sell or give away as you like.

 Money Spider: Despite the prevalence of Vendor Trash, animal mobs that drop loot when you kill them still drop money too.

 No Budget: Very apparent when the game first launched in 2008.
-Most of the maps were beautifully designed and the storyline and quests were masterful up until level 40, at which point it became obvious to players that the money to develop the game had simply run out.
+Most of the world segments were beautifully designed and the storyline and quests were masterful up until level 40, at which point it became obvious to players that the money to develop the game had simply run out.
 There were practically no quests or playable content between level 40 and level 70 with a smattering of endgame quests filled out.
-This problem was mostly fixed by "Rise of the Godslayer" and further expansions that filled out the sorely needed mid level content.
+This problem was alleviated by "Rise of the Godslayer" and further expansions that filled out the sorely needed mid level content.

 Our Giants Are Bigger: The "Ymirish" half-giant elite warriors of the Vanir stand roughly ten feet tall and are very hard to kill due to their heritage and magical nature.
 At higher levels they appear next to their full giant brethren, the smallest of whom are are twice as tall.

-Perpetually Static: Despite all the adventures a player will embark on, the game world never really changes.
+Perpetually Static: Despite all the adventures a player will embark on, the game world never experiences any fundamental change.
 The Vanir are still always on the doorstep of Cimmeria, ready to invade.
-The Nemedians are still always trying to subvert Aquilonia and have Conan assassinated, Thoth-Amon is still on his throne in Stygia, trying to call forth whatever dark gods will help him conquer the world.
+Tortage is endlessly teetering on the brink of revolution while the Picts howl outside its walls without ever actually coming over them.
+The Nemedians are still trying to subvert Aquilonia and have Conan assassinated, Thoth-Amon is still on his throne in Stygia, trying to call forth whatever dark gods will help him conquer the world.

 Real Is Brown: A common complaint during the early days of the game was how dark and muddy the artwork appeared compared to other games.
 Some improvement has been made, but it is still a strong example of this trope.